Paul George is the No.1 Option

 Taking Matters Into His Own Hands

 He turned the corner after that loss and his play over those next six games were superstar numbers, averaging 30.6 points in that stretch while shooting 56% from the field.
-His performance named him Western Conference Player of the Week in that stretch, and this monster performance has been done with multiple games of inconsistent lineups.
-Most notably Leonard, who has only appeared in two games so far.
+His performance named him Western Conference Player of the Week in that stretch.
+His performance over that span has been done with teammates in and out of the lineup.
+Most notably in the absence of Leonard, who has only appeared in two games thus far.

-Without Leonard, George has taken his game to another level, and it was required of him according to coach Ty Lue when he was asked after their 95-93 win against Houston.
-If those performances is what they need from him (George) “Hell yeah,” he responded.
+Without Leonard, George has taken his game to another level, and it was required of him according to coach Ty Lue.
+After their 95-93 win against Houston, Lue was asked if those performances is what they need from him (George).
+“Hell yeah,” he responded.

 Kawhi’s Treatment

-Last Friday, Leonard participed for the first time in 5-on-5.
+Last Friday, Leonard participated for the first time in 5-on-5.
 Hopefully there’s confidence in his return sooner rather than later.
 He’ll have to work his way back into game shape.
 More importantly, Leonard needs to build the rapport with his teammates.
 They’ve been out battling each game since he went down.

 As of right now, there’s no definitive timetable for Leonard’s return.
 Nevertheless, this team will continue to believe in George’s ability to carry this team.
 Although there’s the aforementioned remark of how he said he’s the “two,” his capability to wield his team to victory with his play earns him the right to be the number one option.
 Until someone else (Leonard) comes in and shows they can perform consistently and stay healthy, this is George’s team to lead.